ohah/craby/docs/guide/module-definition.md

 }
 ```

-### Your Implementation

-You implement the generated trait:
+You just implement the generated trait!

 ```rust
 impl MyModuleSpec for MyModule {